 - An SR22 filing for out-of-state drivers works the same.
 An insurance company can file an SR-22 Proof of Insurance for DUI cases and satisfy the requirements of both the California DMV and the State that issued their Driver’s License, by using the California DMV’s foreign ( X-number).

 Q. Can I sell my car and surrender my license, to not have to pay the DMV or insurance for three years, and save money?

-- The California DMV cannot revoke your license without a legal grounds to do so, and you can’t just “surrender” a license that has any action taken against it.
+- The California DMV cannot revoke your license without legal grounds to do so, and you can’t just “surrender” a license that has any action taken against it.
 You can’t have it revoked just because you want to or as a matter of strategy.

-- You can sell your vehicle, or work with insurance or other agencies to get a low insurance policy for a cheaper to insure vehicle, or no vehicle at all.
+- You can sell your vehicle, or work with insurance or other agencies to get a low insurance policy for a cheaper to insure the vehicle, or no vehicle at all.

 - The California DMV has a re-issuance fee of $55 (as of this writing) post court conviction on a DUI.
 If you don’t pay it, your license is revoked for not paying it.
 But you’ll have to pay it later if you ever want to drive again in California.
 Or you can move to a non-interstate driver’s compact state and get a new license.